-Having listened to the Word of God, affirmed our faith, confessed our sins, received forgiveness and shared in the peace, we are prepared for the drama and miracle of the Holy Communion.
+Having listened to the Word of God, affirmed our faith, and shared in the peace, we are prepared for the drama and miracle of the Holy Communion.
 At the offertory, we gratefully offer back to God some of what God has given us, symbolically in the bread and wine, and in the money we give.